European-Unified-ID/EUID-docs/api/v2/guides/_publisher-client-side_COPY_FROM_UID2.md

 This guide does not apply to publishers who want to use a [private operator](../ref-info/glossary-uid.md#gl-private-operator), or who want to generate tokens server-side.
 Those publishers should follow the [Server-Side Integration Guide for JavaScript](integration-javascript-server-side.md).

-UID2 provides an EUID SDK for JavaScript (see [UID2 SDK for JavaScript Reference Guide](../sdks/client-side-identity.md)) with the following features:
+UID2 provides a UID2 SDK for JavaScript (see [UID2 SDK for JavaScript Reference Guide](../sdks/client-side-identity.md)) with the following features:

 - UID2 token generation
 - Automatic refreshing of UID2 tokens